 Wondering how to save money on water bill?
 I've been dabbling in reducing our water bill for years.
 Grab a pencil, a notepad, and listen up!

-Let me share with you how to save money on water bill based on our successes, as well as how much we spend per year on water + how much the average household has spent.
+Let me share with you how to save money on your water bill based on our successes.

 How Much is the Average Water Bill Per Month?

-It turns out that in Houston, we're charged for water, sewer, plus a drainage fee on our “water bill”.
+We lived in Houston for 11 years.
+Houston charges for water, sewer, plus a drainage fee on their “water bill”.

-So far this year (10 bills), we've spent $319.09.
-According to the City of Houston, our neighborhood average (the average consists of water usage for 486 single-family homes) is $55.81 per month.
+When I originally wrote this article, we had spent $319.09 over 10 bills on our water bill.
+According to the City of Houston, our neighborhood average (the average consists of water usage for 486 single-family homes) was $55.81 per month.

 However, the average household use provided by the city does not breakdown the statistics by the average number of people per household.

-There are only two of us (four if you count the cats), so that could account for our lower water usage compared with our neighbors.
-Then again, my working from home has been reflected in 8 out of the last 10 bills, so I tend to think we must be doing something right.
+There were only two of us at the time (four if you count the cats), so that could account for our lower water usage compared with our neighbors.
+Then again, I was working from home and using our own water/sewer/etc. instead of one at an office, so I tend to think we must be doing something right.